matheus-vieira/matheus-vieira.github.io/source/_questions_2025_csharp/question-3.md

 ---
 layout: question
-title: What is the purpose of the 'using' statement in C#?
+title: Which access modifier makes a member accessible only within the same assembly?
 options:
-- Only for importing namespaces
+- public
-- Defining classes
+- protected
-- Automatic resource disposal and namespace imports
+- internal
-- Creating variables
+- private
 answer: 3
-explanation: "The 'using' statement serves two purposes: importing namespaces and ensuring automatic disposal of resources that implement IDisposable, providing proper resource management."
+explanation: "The 'internal' access modifier makes members accessible only within the same assembly.
+It provides more access than private but less than public, being assembly-scoped."
 ---